Post-pandemic separation from owners is a dog's life

 Tinto, a Basset Hound from Manhattan's Upper West Side, was not adopted during the pandemic, but he grew accustomed to a busy apartment over the months, with three kids back home and the parents constantly around.

-"Every day is Saturday for the dog," says Ms Rosaria Baldwin, the mum of the family.
+"Every day is Saturday for the dog," says Ms Rosaria Baldwin, mum of the family.

 So much so, she recalls, that the first weekend Tinto found himself with only the family's two daughters, he was "depressed, miserable".